What Happens If You Don't Pay RBC?

 RBC can also take money from any chequing, savings, or non-registered investment account you hold with the bank.
 This is called the right of set-off, and it happens without warning and without a court order.

-Your options depend on what you can afford.
+If you can't pay RBC, your options depend on what you can afford.
 You can arrange a payment plan or offer a lump-sum settlement.
 There are formal options available in a consumer proposal or bankruptcy.

 Doing nothing is the worst choice.
 RBC does sue, particularly if you own real property, and Licensed Insolvency Trustee (LIT) firms report that it votes against consumer proposals more often than all other creditors combined.